 Short-Term Memory

-Stored within a single conversation session.
-The system temporarily saves recent questions, answers, and context so it can reference information from seconds ago.
-This maintains coherence during back-and-forth exchanges.
+Exists within a single conversation session.
+Temporarily saves recent questions, answers, context.
+Maintains coherence during back-and-forth exchanges.

 Long-Term Memory

 Persists beyond individual sessions.
-Essential data (user preferences, project details, custom parameters) is stored so models can recall it weeks or months later without reminders.
+Stores user preferences, project details, custom parameters for recall weeks or months later.

-Long-term memory uses knowledge bases, fine-tuned embeddings, or external memory systems.
-This significantly improves productivity and customer satisfaction.
-AI agents can remember a company’s specific emissions factors, greet returning users by name, or perform multi-step tasks without repeating setup.
+Business impact: AI agents remember company-specific emissions factors, greet returning users by name, perform multi-step tasks without repeating setup.

-Native memory: Extends context windows so models “remember” more conversation history.
-It can be expensive and degrade when capacity is reached.
+Native memory: Extends context windows to “remember” more conversation history.
+Expensive and degrades when capacity is reached.

-Retrieval-augmented memory: Stores long-term data externally (vector stores, databases).
-The model retrieves relevant information when needed (like aluminum’s carbon factor).
+Retrieval-augmented memory (RAG): Stores long-term data externally in vector stores or databases.
+Model retrieves relevant information when needed.
 Better control, scalability, and access speed.

-Hybrid systems: Combine both approaches, native memory for immediate context, and retrieval for historical data.
-This ensures efficient performance across multiple conversation turns.
+Hybrid systems: Native memory for immediate context, retrieval for historical data.
+Efficient performance across multiple conversation turns.

 FAQ